Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Batu Caves Temple Cave Entrance Fee: FREE

-At the top of a steep flight of brightly colored staircase, you will reach a massive cave with a high vaulted ceiling.
+At the top of a steep, brightly colored staircase, you will reach a massive cave with a high vaulted ceiling.

-The main Cave is known as the Temple Cave or Cathedral Cave and serves as a Hindu Temple devoted to Lord Murugan.
+The main Cave is known as the Temple Cave or Cathedral Cave and is a Hindu Temple devoted to Lord Murugan.

-If you wish, you may leave a small donation in one of the collection boxes.
+You may leave a small donation in one of the collection boxes if you wish.

 • Do hold on to the handrail securely as you climb the stairs.